 For carbs: Rice, pasta, potatoes, bread, quinoa, oats, and most fruit and berries.
 The lower their glycemic load the better.

-Pick one and have a look at its label.
-Either the label on the package or online, where you can search for "nutrition
+just have a look at its nutritional information.
+Either the label on the package or online, where you can search for “nutrition food” and Google will show you a handy summary.

 Let’s say I’m having chickpeas for lunch.
 Per 100 g cooked it’s got 2.5 g fat, 11.7 g carbs, and 6.2 g protein.
 I like to eat a whole can, which is 400 g.
 Since 400 g is four times as much as 100 g, we need to multiply all macros by four.